ton-blockchain/ton-language-server/README-extension.md

 # TON Extension

-Extension for VSCode-based editors with comprehensive support for TON Blockchain languages and technologies including Tolk, FunC, Fift assembly, TL-B, BoC and Blueprint.
+Extension for VSCode and VSCode-based editors with comprehensive support for TON Blockchain languages and technologies including Tolk, FunC, Fift assembly, TL-B, BoC and Blueprint.

 **[Features] • [Installation] • [Troubleshooting]**